-The following report presents the results of an Archaeological Watching Brief during ground investigation works in the form of a series of trial pits at the Cwm Rheidol Lead Mine, Ystumtuen, Ceredigion (centered on OS grid reference SN 7297 7821), in advance of and to inform further development proposals for Blow-out Prevention Works.
+The following report presents the results of an Archaeological Watching Brief during the Phase I mine Blowout prevention works undertaken by Walters UK Ltd. on behalf of Natural Resources Wales for the upgrading and extension to the existing lagoon and the relocating of the existing discharge point pipeline at Adit No.9 at the Cwm Rheidol Lead Mine, Ystumtuen, Ceredigion (centered on OS grid reference SN 7297 7821), for Blow-out Prevention Works.